nem035/page-rank-fun/README.md

 const initialRanks = pages.map(() => 1 / pages.length); // [0.25, 0.25, 0.25, 0.25]
 ```

-The PageRank of a given page gets equally distributed through the its outbound links on each iteration of the algorithm.
+The PageRank of a given page gets equally distributed through its outbound links on each iteration of the algorithm.

 If the only links we had were `A`, `B`, and `C` to `D`, each link would transfer 0.25 PageRank to `D` upon the next iteration, for a total of 0.75.